EMAp/emap.github.com/events/nlp-2011/index.md

 talk about games for complexity bounds for intuitonistic description logic iALC.

-Izabel Cafezeiro will talk about the construction of mathematical knowledge.
+Isabel Cafezeiro will talk about the construction of mathematical knowledge.

 We hope Suemi will talk about the Dictionary of Historic Persons and